-Fiore Sireci has taught literature, language, social history, and the history of ideas in a number of settings for over 20 years.
+Fiore Sireci has taught literature, philosophy, and language in a number of settings.
 He earned a B.Sc. degree in education and music performance from Brooklyn College and is a flutist.
-He began his work life as an outreach counselor for de-institutionalized children for United Cerebral Palsy.
-For many years, he taught English and civics in citizenship and immigrant programs, including the Fourth World Movement and the community outreach program of Lutheran Medical Center in Sunset Park, Brooklyn.
-In 1998, he was awarded a Fulbright grant to teach language and literature pedagogy in San Jujuy, Argentina, and subsequently earned a Ph.D. at the University of Edinburgh, U.K., where his research focused on Enlightenment political writing and the work of Mary Wollstonecraft.
-He continues to write and speak on Wollstonecraft, focusing on her work life as among the first women literary and journalistic professionals in eighteenth-century Britain.
-He is also engaged in a long-range ethnography and memory project, interviewing the residents of Vallemaio,in the region of Lazio, Italy, especially World War II survivors and traditional farmers.
-This project has resulted in a book manuscript, After Italy, being published in installments in La Voce di New York, a newspaper serving the Italian and Italian-American community in New York City.
-Fiore Sireci is also on the training team at an executive consulting firm based in Sao Paolo, Brazil.
-He has worked as an editor, translator, and consultant for the Italian graphic novel publisher Cong, the Metropolitan Opera and a number of graduate students, writers, and scholars.
-Being a teacher in allied fields, including literature, philosophy, social history, Italian, and writing and theory for design students, Fiore’s practice is interdisciplinary and interactive.
+For many years, he taught English and civics in citizenship and immigrant programs.
+In 1998, he was awarded a Fulbright grant to teach English literature and classroom pedagogy in San Jujuy, Argentina.
+He earned a Ph.D. at the University of Edinburgh, U.K., where his research focused on Enlightenment political writing and the work of Mary Wollstonecraft.
+In his work as editor, he has assisted in the preparation, publication, and marketing of graphic novels, memoirs, and educational texts.
+Fiore is also engaged in a long-range ethnographic project, interviewing the residents of Vallemaio, in the region of Lazio, Italy, especially World War II survivors and traditional farmers.
+Fiore’s teaching practice is interdisciplinary and interactive.
 He is firmly committed to the success of his students and the support of his colleagues.

 University of Edinburgh | Edinburgh, Scotland | Ph.D., English Literature | 2007